Das-Kollektiv/tdme2/README-MiniScript.md

 ## 4.6.
 Classes

-Classes in MiniScript are basically maps, see map section in 4.4.
+Classes in MiniScript can be represented by maps, a constructed map with function assignments and/or definitions can be called object, see map section in 4.4.

-Creating a class in MiniScript works by using map initializer plus () -> methodName function assignment, or () -> { console.dump($this) } inline function definition.
+Creating a object in MiniScript works by using map initializer plus () -> methodName function assignment, or () -> { console.dump($this) } inline function definition.
 Please see a example below.

 ```